WMMR: 1990s

+Group W Radio modified the construction permit on February 12, 1992, by decreasing the HAAT to 252 m and changing the ERP to 18,000 watts.
 The FCC granted the change on March 9, 1992.
 The FCC granted a new license with the new facilities on January 6, 1997.

-Greater Los Angeles Radio, Inc. (a division of Greater Media) purchased WMMR, with the sale consummating on August 22, 1997.
+Greater Los Angeles Radio, Inc., a division of Greater Media, purchased WMMR, with the sale consummating on August 22, 1997.

 2000s

 In May 2005, the station began airing the Preston & Steve show in morning drive, which was previously heard on WPLY.
 In early 2006, WMMR launched its digital HD2 subchannel with the "WMMaRchives" format, airing the station's archive of live and studio performances.

 2010s

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WMMR) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

 2020s

 In 2021, midday DJ Pierre Robert celebrated his 40th year on the air at WMMR.
 The Philadelphia City Council passed a resolution to declare November 24 as Pierre Robert Day.

 For many years, WMMR prided itself on having live and local DJs 24/7/365, a rarity in modern radio.
 This run would end in October 2022, when owners Beasley Media made major cuts to the staff of WMMR and other stations, resulting in the elimination of the live overnight block.
 Among those laid off were 18-year WMMR afternoon host Paul Jaxon.